MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ||Msft Virtu... ||Healthy| Offline| 100 GB| RAW|
 ||Msft Virtu... ||Healthy| Offline| 100 GB| RAW|

-## Error message about "unsupported media type" when you create an Storage Spaces Direct cluster using Enable-ClusterS2D
+## Error message about "unsupported media type" when you create a Storage Spaces Direct cluster using Enable-ClusterS2D

 You might see errors similar to this when you run the **Enable-ClusterS2D** cmdlet: